boardgamers/brass/README.md

-Typescript engine for Powergrid, made for [boardgamers](https://boardgamers.space) but it can be used with any other website or service.
+Typescript engine for Brass, made for [boardgamers](https://boardgamers.space) but it can be used with any other website or service.

 ## Setup